Water Conditions Statement - Water SafetyApr 25, 2018

-Residents, especially those in low lying areas, are encouraged to monitor the conditions as they develop.
-Shorelines of creeks and rivers will be very slippery at this time and pose a serious hazard.
-Parents are encouraged to keep their children and pets away from watercourses and off water bodies that have unstable ice conditions.
+Banks adjacent to rivers and creeks are very slippery at this time and when combined with cold open water, pose a serious hazard.
+Parents are encouraged to keep their children and pets away from watercourses and off water bodies that have thinning, unsafe ice.

 Staff at the North Bay-Mattawa Conservation Authority will continue to monitor weather and watershed conditions and provide updates if conditions change.

-This message will be in effect until (or updated before) noon Wednesday, February 21, 2018
+This message will be ineffect until (or updated before) Monday April 30, 4:00pm.

 For more information contact: